balance.stats_and_plots.weights_stats

 Parameters:

 • return_as_series (bool, optional) – If true returns one pd.Series of values.
-If False will return a dict with two pd.Series (one for below and one for above).
+If False returns PropAboveBelowResult with below/above entries containing a pd.Series or None for omitted groups.
 Defaults to True.

 Returns:

 If return_as_series is True we get pd.Series with proportions of (normalized weights) that are below/above some numbers, the index indicates which threshold was checked (the values in the index are rounded up to 3 points for printing purposes).
-If return_as_series is False we get a dict with ‘below’ and ‘above’ with the relevant pd.Series (or None).
+If return_as_series is False we get PropAboveBelowResult with below and above keys whose values are the relevant pd.Series (or None when a side is omitted).
+If both below and above are None, the function returns None.

 Return type: